 Dairy products top the list of food intolerances for dogs.
 For some dogs, dairy consumption can result in vomiting, diarrhea, and abdominal discomfort.
-For that reason, only small amounts should be offered at a time and wait to see if and how your dog reacts.
+For that reason, only small amounts should be offered at a time.
+You can wait to see if and how your dog reacts.

 However, keep in mind that chocolate and macadamia nuts are toxic to dogs, so only plain vanilla or fruit flavors should ever be considered.
-Weight management is key to a healthy dog and added sugars in high levels such as in ice cream and other sweet treats can cause weight gain and dental issues.
+Weight management is key to a healthy dog.
+Lots of added sugars, such as in ice cream and other sweet treats, can cause weight gain and dental issues.

-Another hidden potential hazard is Xylitol.
-Many ice creams, frozen yogurts, and popsicles contain this HIGHLY toxic and potentially deadly ingredient.
-You should ask if there are any artificial sweeteners in the ice cream before offering it to your dog, especially since your dog is such a small breed.
+Another hidden potential hazard is xylitol.
+Many ice creams, frozen yogurts, and popsicles contain this highly toxic and potentially deadly ingredient.
+You should ask if there are any artificial sweeteners in the ice cream before offering it to your dog, especially if your dog is such a small breed.

 Additionally, popsicle sticks can become lodged in a dog’s mouth and possibly cause severe splintering or intestinal dangers.

-• Frozen green beans, banana chunks, strawberries, blueberries, and peach chunks are a quick treat.
-If you’re purchasing packaged frozen items from the grocery store, be sure to read the labels to ensure there is no added Xylitol.
+Frozen green beans or fruits (such as a few blueberries or small chunks of banana, strawberries, or peaches) are a quick treat.
+If you’re purchasing packaged frozen items from the grocery store, be sure to read the labels to ensure there is no added seasoning.

-• You can also use the pureed melon to make “ice cream” by stirring frozen yogurt (see note below) or coconut milk into the pureed fruit and freeze in a freezer-safe bowl.
+You can also use the pureed melon to make “ice cream” by stirring frozen yogurt or coconut milk into the pureed fruit.
+Freeze in a freezer-safe bowl.

-• Fill an ice cube tray with pureed bananas and add a dollop of fresh ground peanut butter on top and freeze.
-The best way to make sure the peanut butter you use is Xylitol-free is to use only fresh ground peanut butter, often available at natural food stores.
+Another option is to fill an ice cube tray with pureed bananas and add a dollop of freshly-ground peanut butter on top and freeze.
+The best way to make sure the peanut butter you use is xylitol-free is to use only freshly-ground peanut butter, often available at natural food stores.